ama-bit/virtual-machine-hardening/vm-verify.md

 - SHA256SUMS
 - (optional) SHA256SUMS.gpg
 ```
 📓 In some releases, I've noticed the checksum now appears only after opening the ISO download page.
+Keep in mind the location may change in the future again so stay vigiliant.

 </details>